saltstack/salt/doc/topics/cloud/cloudstack.rst

 ~~~~~~~~~~~~~~
 .. versionadded:: next-release

-You can specifiy a list of security groups (by name or id) that should be
+You can specify a list of security groups (by name or id) that should be
 assigned to the VM.

 .. code-block:: yaml